konimarti/c3l/README.md

 c3l, all metadata about your libraries is tracked in a simple `.c3l.deps` file, making maintenance and versioning of your project dependencies effortless.

-*No more manual cloning: Keep your C3 projects organized and reproducible with c3l!*
+*No more manual cloning with c3l!*

 ## Features